 (A) Each emissions unit that emits the pollutant or precursor(s) and is not included in the most recent netting basis established for that pollutant; and

-(B) Each emissions unit that emits the pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit or the nonattainment pollutant or precursor(s).
+(B) Each emissions unit that emits the pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit for the attainment pollutant or precursor(s).

 (b) For phased construction projects, the BACT determination must be reviewed at the latest reasonable time before commencement of construction of each independent phase.

-(c) When determining BACT for a change that was made at a source before the current NSR application, any additional cost of retrofitting required controls may be considered provided:
+(c) When determining BACT for a change that was made at a source before the current major NSR application, any additional cost of retrofitting required controls may be considered provided:

-(A) The change was made in compliance with NSR requirements in effect at the time the change was made, and
+(A) The change was made in compliance with major NSR requirements in effect at the time the change was made, and

-(B) No limit is being relaxed that was previously relied on to avoid NSR.
+(B) No limit is being relaxed that was previously relied on to avoid major NSR.

 (d) Modifications to individual emissions units that increase the potential to emit less than 10 percent of the significant emission rate are exempt from this section unless: